 5. Glossary

-Agency Administrator – the individual responsible for HMIS use at each partner agency that has ten or more HMIS users.
+Agency Administrator – The individual responsible for HMIS use at each partner agency that has ten or more HMIS users.

-Aggregated Public Data – data that is published and available publicly.
+Aggregated Public Data – Data that is published and available publicly.
 This type of data does not identify clients listed in the HMIS.

 Client- Person or persons receiving services from an agency using the VT HMIS system for data collection.

-Closed Data – information entered by one provider that is not visible to other providers using HMIS.
+Closed Data – Information entered by one provider that is not visible to other providers using HMIS.

-Confidential Data – contains personal identifying information.
+Confidential Data – Contains personal identifying information.

-ICA – the Institute for Community Alliances, which is the HMIS Lead Agency.
+ICA – The Institute for Community Alliances, which is the HMIS Lead Agency.

-HMIS – Homeless Management Information System – an internet-based database that is used by homeless service organizations across Vermont to record and store client-level information about the numbers, characteristics and needs of homeless persons and those at risk of homelessness.
+HMIS – Homeless Management Information System – An internet-based database that is used by homeless service organizations across Vermont to record and store client-level information about the numbers, characteristics and needs of homeless persons and those at risk of homelessness.

-HMIS Advisory Committee – the group of HMIS users and other community stakeholders who are responsible for approving and implementing the HMIS Policies and Procedures, and for working to make improvements to Vermont’s HMIS.
+HMIS Advisory Committee – The group of HMIS users and other community stakeholders who are responsible for approving and implementing the HMIS Policies and Procedures, and for working to make improvements to Vermont’s HMIS.

-HMIS User Group - group forum for all HMIS Users to discuss the functionality of the HMIS, identify strengths and weakness and create the opportunity for HMIS Users to learn from each other.
+HMIS User Group - Group forum for all HMIS Users to discuss the functionality of the HMIS, identify strengths and weakness and create the opportunity for HMIS Users to learn from each other.

-HMIS License Fee – the annual fee paid by partner agencies to allow each HMIS user at their agency continued access to the database.
+HMIS License Fee – The annual fee paid by partner agencies to allow each HMIS user at their agency continued access to the database.

 HMIS User – End user, employed by a local agency required to enter data.
 HMIS users in order to have access to the VT HMIS must pass and adhere to the minimum training and security standards.